-There are three ways to identity the revision number on the display:
+There are three ways to identity the firmware revision number on the display:

-- Before applying power to the module, press the right arrow key on the keypad.
-Apply power, keeping the right arrow key depressed until the firmware revision displays.
+- Before applying power to the module, press and hold the right arrow key on the keypad.
+Apply power, holding the right arrow key until the firmware revision displays.
+The display will clear five seconds after the right arrow key is released. - When coming out of reset, keep the right arrow key depressed until the firmware revision displays.
 As long as the keypad is depressed, this information is displayed.
-When the right arrow key is released, the display clears after five seconds. - When coming out of reset, keep the right arrow key depressed until the firmware revision displays.
-As long as the keypad is depressed, this information is displayed.
-When the right arrow key is released, the display clears after five seconds. - Using command 1 (0x01): Get Hardware & Firmware Version.
+When the right arrow key is released, the display clears after five seconds. - Use command 1 (0x01): Get Hardware & Firmware Version.